binerogroup/documentation/networking/directly-attached-ips.rst

 When using a floating IP, the result would instead be the IP address from the :doc:`subnet <subnet/index>` that you assigned to the instance.
-The floating IP is then redirected using NAT to and from the instance in the router.
+The floating IP is then redirected using NAT to and from the instance in the :doc:`router <router/index>`.

-Another key difference is that a directly attached IP is the only way to consume a public IPv4 *without* using a :doc:`router <router/index>`.
+Another key difference is that a directly attached IP is the only way to consume a public IPv4 **without** using a :doc:`router <router/index>`.
 A router cannot use a directly attached IP or route traffic for one.

 Its possible to connect a router to an instance that has a directly attached IP but since they will both provide a